retresco/Spyder/docs-source/libraries.rst

 a *Web Server* as well as for a crawler this is a perfect fit as it helps you to scale **very** easy.

+.. note:: There is another way to do this type message pattern using *XPEQ/XREP*.
+Transition to this pattern is planned for the near future.

 For a crawler there are two parts that we possibly want to scale: the worker *and* the master.
 While scaling the worker across several processes is somewhat obvious, scaling the master first seems to be of no relevance.
 But if you want